 If you happen to be visiting Zanzibar during the month of fasting (Ramadaan), please speak to your local guide about the customs adhered to during this period.
 Regular eating times during the day are forbidden and most locals will be sure to make you aware of this.
 Majority of shops and restaurants will be closed during Ramadan, but it is acceptable as a foreigner to have meals at hotels or resorts.
 Your guide will be able to inform you of what is appropriate and when.

 Zanzibar is a semi-independent portion of the United Republic of Tanzania.
-Comprised of the Zanzibar Archipelago in the Indian Ocean located 25-50 kilometres off the mainland’s coast, Zanzibar is comprised of numerous small islands and two bigger ones, Ungula (the main island informally referred to as Zanzibar) and Pemba.
+The Zanzibar Archipelago in the Indian Ocean is located 25-50 kilometres off the mainland’s coast, Zanzibar comprises of numerous small islands and two bigger ones, Ungula (the main island informally referred to as Zanzibar) and Pemba.
 At one point in time, Zanzibar was in fact a completely separate state boasting a lengthy trading history within the Arab world.
 However, it merged with Tanganyika to create Tanzania in 1964 and still maintains a high level of independence within the union.
 Zanzibar City is the capital of Zanzibar, situated on the island of Unguja, and its historic centre known as Stone Town is a World Heritage Site.